Sports in Gujarat: Gujarat Premier League

 Gujarat Premier League is a state and franchise - based T20 cricket tournament.
 It was hosted for 12 days in 2018 and the matches were played in Surat, Ahmedabad and Rajkot.
 A total of 18 matches were played between the participating six teams.
 Each team consisted of one former Indian cricketer, three former International players, three new-cap players and domestic stars.
 The winning team gets a cash prize of Rs 51 lakh(~$71,000), while the runners-up get cash prize of Rs 21 lakh(~$29,000).
 Also, each participating team gets Rs 2 lakh(~$2800) in addition to the prize amount.

 The 6th Asian School Table Tennis Championship

-The 6th Asian School Table Tennis Championship is scheduled to be held in Vadodara, Gujarat in August 2019.
+The 6th Asian School Table Tennis Championship was held in Vadodara, Gujarat, in August 2019.
 A total of eight countries including China, Bangladesh, Hong Kong, India, Indonesia, Nepal, Thailand and UAE are participating in the Championship.

+2030 Commonwealth Games

+Ahmedabad, Gujarat, was awarded the hosting rights of the 2030 Commonwealth Games on 26 November 2025.
+The city was previously awarded the 2029 World Police and Fire Games.